marioreggiori/objectdb/README.md

 Embeded persistent Flutter NoSQL database.
 100% Dart.

 **CAUTION** This plugin is still in development. **Use at your own risk**.
 If you notice any bugs you can [create](https://github.com/netz-chat/objectdb/issues/new 'Create issue') an issue on GitHub.
 You're also welcome to contribute using [pull requests](https://github.com/netz-chat/objectdb/compare 'Pull request').
-New features should be discussed within a GitHub issue first.
+Please open an issue before spending time on any pull request.

 ## How to use